 Cases of marijuana laced with embalming fluid have been reported since the 1970s, but there’s some confusion around the name.
 PCP has the street name “embalming fluid,” which led to some producers and users lacing their marijuana with actual embalming fluid – a chemical preservative for tissues that are comprised of formaldehyde, methanol, and other hazardous ingredients.[3]

 Smoking PCP-laced weed can produce powerful psychoactive effects, but smoking weed laced with actual embalming fluid can cause significant damage to the lungs, nasal passages, and brain.
-In younger people, embalming fluid can accumulate in the spinal column and stunt growth.
+In younger people, exposure to embalming fluid can cause severe health issues.

 These two common lacing methods may be combined.
-Embalming fluid is used as a solvent to mix PCP into a liquid dip for smoking marijuana, which can result in severe paranoia, hallucinations, and violent actions.
-This is known as a “fry” and may include codeine-laced cough syrup as well.
+Embalming fluid is sometimes used as a solvent to mix PCP into a liquid dip for smoking marijuana, resulting in severe paranoia, hallucinations, and violent actions.
+This is known as a ‘fry’ and may include codeine-laced cough syrup.

 As mentioned, fentanyl is rarely intentionally added to marijuana, but marijuana can be laced accidentally.
 Fentanyl is incredibly potent, even in extremely small doses, so just some dust on buds or laced edibles can be enough to create a dangerous situation.